driekeerJ/transaction-service/README.md

 # Documentation
-In the documentation directory you will find some sequence diagrams and choices I made and why I made them.
+In the documentation directory you will find some sequence diagrams.
+Great tip, if you don't have the plantuml plugin in your intellij, just copy the raw puml file and paste it in the plantuml web server (https://www.plantuml.com/plantuml/uml/).
+Off-course this is only for non-confidential information.

 # Start up
 To start the application simply run the `TransactionServiceApplication` and after that go to `http://localhost:8080`